 compute.googleapis.com/activity.
 Logs exist only if they have log entries.

 Log entries are held in Stackdriver Logging for a limited time known as the retention period.
 After that, the entries are deleted.
-The retention period is typically less than a month, depending on your service tier.
 If you want to keep your log entries longer, export them outside of Stackdriver Logging.

 Each log entry indicates where it came from by including the name of a monitored resource.
 Examples are individual Compute Engine VM instances, individual Amazon EC2 VM instances, database instances, and so on.
 For a complete listing of monitored resource types, see Monitored Resources and Services.